Archive - News Article

 Calls for service:

-The weekend weather will be cooling off considerably, but not before a hot Friday forecast.
-Today will be mostly sunny and hot with a high near 103.
-Winds will be from the south at 15 to 20 mph, decreasing to 10 to 15 mph in the morning.
-Gusts could be as high as 25 mph.
+Wednesday's weather will be mostly sunny with a high near 85 and breezy.
+Winds will be from the south at 20 to 25 mph, with gusts as high as 35 mph.

 Tonight will be partly cloudy with a low around 65.
 South-southeast winds at 15 to 20 mph will also bring in gusts as high as 25 mph.

 Visit weather.gov to learn more about your local forecast.

 Texas State Technical College West Texas graduated a new class of LVN to ADN students on Aug.
 17, 2012.
 However, the students' studies did not conclude with graduation, the class continued to prepare for the NCLEX-RN (National Council Licensure Examination) test.
 As of Oct.
 1, 2012, the graduating class earned a 100% passÂ rate on the NCLEX-RN exam.

 The Boosting Engineering Science and Technology (BEST) Robotics competition took place on Saturday, Oct.
 20. A record number of area teams participated in the competition at The Center at Texas State Technical College in Sweetwater.
 Advancing to the regional competition in Dallas Nov.
 9-10 are Sweetwater (winner of the Robotics competition), ATEMS and Roscoe Collegiate (first and second place winners of the BEST award).